sleekmason/Lilidog-Bookworm/README.md

 - Rofi and Dmenu for alternate menu sources. - ALT + F5 pulls the full Dmenu up, while ALT + F3 pulls up a customized rofi 'drun' menu.

 - Thunar is the default file manager.
 Custom right-click options are already added as well.
-These include everything from"Open as Root', to different rotations and sizing of pics, to comparisons of files using Meld.
+These include everything from "Open as Root', to different rotations and sizing of pics, to comparisons of files using Meld.
 And more.

 - Custom Lilidog Openbox and GTK themes, and matching themes for Geany and Xfce4-terminal.

-The fonts are Liberation Sans, except for urxvt and Conky, where Dejavu is used. (see "instructions" below.)
+- The fonts are Noto Sans for the windows and JetBrains mono for the xfce4-terminal.
+The exceptions are urxvt and Conky, where Dejavu is used.

-- Xfce4-terminal is default, with URXVT also installed.
+- Xfce4-terminal is default terminal, with urxvt included.

-- Conky Chooser in the toggles section of the menu contains toggles for six different Conkys and the time format shown.
+- The Conky Chooser in the toggles section of the menu contains toggles for ten different Conkys and the time format shown.
 All of the Conkys contain relevant info.
 These include a Clock, Full Info, Fortunes, Shortcuts, Worldclock, and Tao quotes.
 Everything conky is located in ~/.config/conky,including the Conky Chooser script.

+- Custom colors can be chosen for three of the GTK themes, tint2, and conky.
+This allows the user to design their own desktop that much easier.

 - Picom Composite Manager with transparency enabled.
 Look in ~/.config/picom.conf in order to change transparency, shadows, and more.